simgrid/simgrid/docs/source/app_msg.rst

 remains simple to use: most unpleasant technical elements can be abstracted away rather easily.

+This page describes the C version of this API while the :ref:`Java bindings of MSG <Java_doc>` are described in another section.

 .. warning::

    MSG used to be the main API of SimGrid 3, but we are currently in